Skip to main content

 Everything from here forward in this section is human inference and mainstream observation, not revealed text.

-The Levantine Basin is the far-eastern compartment of the Mediterranean, lying roughly between Cyprus, Syria, Lebanon, and Israel.
+The Levantine Basin is the far eastern compartment of the Mediterranean, lying roughly between Cyprus, Syria, Lebanon, and Israel.
 It is one of the more tectonically complicated corners of the sea, and that complexity is the strongest part of the geological case, because subsidence on the scale the revelation describes requires an active mechanism.

 The basin sits near the meeting of three major plates.
 The Anatolian plate is being squeezed westward.
 The Arabian plate is pressing north.
 The African plate, which underlies the southern and eastern basin, is moving north and subducting beneath the Anatolian margin along the Cyprus arc.
 This is not exotic geology.
 The northward push of Africa into Eurasia is the same engine that built the Alps and that keeps the eastern Mediterranean seismically restless.
 A convergent margin of this kind is exactly the sort of place where the seafloor can rise or fall over geological time as crust is loaded, faulted, and dragged down at the subduction front.

-The region is also salt-bearing, and that matters later.
+The region is also rich in salt, and that matters later.
 During the Messinian Salinity Crisis, around five to six million years ago, the Mediterranean repeatedly desiccated and laid down thick evaporite deposits, including across the Levantine Basin.
 Those buried salt layers are mobile under load.
 They flow, dome, and pierce the overlying sediment, producing linear ridges and walls of entirely natural origin.
 Anyone reading seabed relief in this basin has to reckon with salt tectonics as a competing explanation for straight features, and the expedition's own geologist did exactly that, as discussed below.

 Second, the silt.
-A national bathymetric survey of the seas around Israel, which the expedition narrative attributes to a researcher it calls Dr. Hall, found the basin floor buried under roughly twelve meters of silt, a blanket about as deep as a five-story building is tall.
+A national bathymetric survey of the seas around Israel, which the expedition narrative attributes to a researcher it calls Dr. Hall, found the basin floor buried under roughly twelve meters of silt, a blanket about as deep as a five story building is tall.
 This is the single most consequential fact for the entire question, and it cuts both ways.
-It means any organic installation that sank thirty-odd thousand years ago is buried, degraded, and effectively invisible to surface imaging.
+It means any organic installation that sank thirty odd thousand years ago is buried, degraded, and effectively invisible to surface imaging.
 It also means that the absence of visible structures on the seabed is the expected condition, not a refutation.
 A garden is wood, fiber, earthwork, and stone.
 After thirty thousand years underwater and twelve meters of burial, the wood and fiber are gone and the rest is entombed.

 Plato's Atlantis as an Emended Memory